llefaucheur/GRAPH_INTERPRETER/stream_doc/Interpreter.md

 ## IO Controls Bit-fields per domain

 The graph starts with a table of 4 words per IO.
 The first word is used to connect the IO with the graph (arc index, direction, index of the AL function associated to).
-Three 32bits words are reserved for specific tuning items of their domains, they are named W1, W2 and W3 below.
+Three 32bits words are reserved for specific tuning items of their domains, named W1 and W2 below.

-### All domain : sampling-rate (W1)

-Word1 bits 0..5 : selection of one of the 63 possible sampling-rates as defined in the IO manifest (see io_sampling_rate).

 ### Domain audio_in and audio_out

-#### Domain audio_in setting word 1
+#### Domain audio_in setting W1

 Channel mapping with a bit-field (20 channels description see [audio channels](#Audio-stream-format)) :